-More ISVs should consider working with peers who compliment their value proposition and even broaden their potential market reach.
+More ISVs should consider working with peers who complement their value proposition and even broaden their potential market reach.
 Find out why the mutual benefits go way beyond just having “more features”.

 Sell more product without selling it yourself

 Since OEM partnerships are a win-win scenario for both ISVs involved, the provider of the embedded software is able to sell more product without directly selling it to the end-user himself.
 That means the time spent onboarding a new OEM partner could result in ten-fold the actual sales volume you’d get elsewhere.
 Since OEM relationships are not meant to be short-term or one-off deals, this can mean an important recurring revenue stream for the provider.

 OEM marketing means a highly targeted outreach

 Generating OEM leads requires thought leadership.
 Being a leader in your domain is a prerequisite for any OEM offer, which means establishing credibility for your brand is a must.
 Of course, this takes time, great content, and a solid outreach strategy (on and offline).
 OEM marketing is not without its challenges, but any good B2B marketer loves a challenge!
 And from our experience executing these types of outreach programs, product decision-makers are keen to learn about OEM offers since they know the right one can enhance their solutions with minimal work.
 What’s sure is that OEM marketers will never get bored since there’s always work to do!